-However, the lead time is better to be measured from the moment when a team member is committed to the new request.
+However, the lead time is better to be measured when a team member is committed to the new request.
+This way, the average lead time in a Kanban system will be much more accurate.
 Otherwise, new tasks can spend months in a waiting queue before somebody has the capacity to start them and the lead time increases dramatically.

 When a new assignment appears on your Kanban board, it usually needs to be reviewed and discussed before it goes to the execution process.
-Naturally, the new task spends some time in a waiting queue, before a member of your team has the capacity to start working on it.
+Naturally, the new task spends some time in a waiting queue before a member of your team has the capacity to start working on it.

 One of the most convenient tools for measuring lead time and cycle time is the cumulative flow diagram.
 This chart tracks the total amount of your work items that enter your workflow and accumulates completed tasks over time.

 Sometimes, a task can spend a lot of time in a waiting column before a teammate has the capacity to start working on it.
 This causes a greater gap between lead time and cycle time.
-Thus, assignments reach completion stage slower.
+Thus, assignments reach the completion stage slower.

-In order to find where this problem comes from, you can use two of the most relevant analytic tools for that purpose (both part of Kanbanize analytics panel): Cycle time scatter plot and Heat map.
+To find where this problem comes from, you can use two of the most relevant analytic tools for that purpose (both part of Kanbanize analytics panel): Cycle time scatter plot and Heat map.

-Both tools will help you locate problematic parts of your work process and take actions to eliminate them.
-You need to remember that work is an ongoing process and it changes constantly.
+Both tools will help you locate problematic parts of your work process and take action to eliminate them.
+You need to remember that work is an ongoing process, and it changes constantly.